 5. Driving Experience

 Many drivers appreciate the smooth and quiet driving experience that hybrid cars offer when running on electric power.
-The instant torque provided by electric motors can result in responsive acceleration, providing a pleasant driving experience in city traffic and during start-stop driving situations.
+In city traffic and when driving in start-stop situations, the instant torque that electric motors produce can lead to responsive acceleration.

 However, it is essential to consider the individual needs and preferences of each driver.
 For those who primarily drive long distances on highways, a fuel-efficient gas car might still be a practical choice.
 Gas cars tend to offer more range and may be more suitable for certain driving patterns and lifestyle choices.